Corporate Team Building & Consultation:

 The Antidote Programs teach your people how to let go of stress and find creative, dynamic ways to feel better, connect with colleagues, work with more focus, balance and confidence and increase the bottom lines because of more contentment and cooperation in the workplace.

-In thirty-six year careers as a businessman, teacher, psychotherapist and life coach, Tom and Jeff have learned four very powerful facts that inform the Antidote Programs:
+In a thirty-six-year career as a teacher, psychotherapist and life coach, Jeff has learned four very powerful facts that inform the Antidote Programs:

 - The ability to shed stress and connect deeply with oneself and colleagues can be taught.

 - Kindness, connection and civility in any group– a law firm, corporation, family, sports team – help the people involved feel welcomed, cared about and safe, and in that social environment, the bottom line gets happy.

 - Here in Digital 2018, almost everybody is stressed: too many emails, not enough time.
 Too much to do, not enough unplugging.
 The fabrics of connection in the office and at home in every employee or partner’s life might have begun to fray a bit.
 No one’s exempt and, in some business environments, no one’s talking about it, letting alone solving the problem.

 - There are relevant “secrets” known to psychotherapists and savvy corporate leaders which, when de-mystified and taught in business settings, free people thru powerful “Aha” experiences and give them the tools to be happier and more connected at work and home and to behave with the kind of civility that creates company unity and productivity.